-This six and a half mile walk follows fields and country lanes from Lifton to Stowford.
-It should take you about three hours to walk and you can park on Fore Street, Lifton, where the walk starts.
-Click the website link for further details.
+This five mile walk follows fields and country lanes from Lifton to Launceston.
+It should take you about two hours to walk and you can park on Fore Street, Lifton, where the walk starts.
+Click the Visit Dartmoor website link for further details.

 Almost nudging the border of Cornwall, Lifton lies in the folds of the hilly Devon countryside.
 Despite the fact that Lifton is a small village, it has two major attractions to boast.
 The first, The Fairground Heritage Centre, is a magical exploration of the history of fairground rides and includes some mesmerizing examples of steam-driven carousels.
 Holding an entirely different appeal is the nearby Roadford Lake; 730 acres of water draws anglers, watersports enthusiasts, ramblers and cyclists throughout the year.

 Bar and restaurant in a Grade II listed building, parts of which date back to the 1600s.